-A thermal overload will "break" the 120-volt AC power to the converter section of the Power Center if the power converter becomes overheated.
+A thermal overload will "break" the 120-volt AC power to the converter section of the Power Center if the Power Converter becomes overheated.
 This can result from operating above its maximum limit for an extended period of time or by obstruction of ventilation to unit.

-NOTE: The power converter section will automatically route 12-volt lights and motors to house battery power in this event.
+NOTE: The Power Converter section will automatically route 12-volt lights and motors to house battery power in this event.

-The thermal overload will reset itself after a period of time, and the lights and motors will again resume operation from the power converter section.
+The thermal overload will reset itself after a period of time, and the lights and motors will again resume operation from the Power

+Converter section.
 If the breaker trips again shortly after reset, take immediate steps to correct the cause of overheating.
 A portion of the house 12-volt load (lights or motors or both) should be turned off to reduce total load.
-Also, inspect the power converter to make sure ventilation is not obstructed.
+Also, inspect the Power Converter to ensure ventilation is not obstructed.